ASUS ROG Strix Scope II 96 Wireless

 Best for

-Best for gamers and productivity users who want wireless performance, a numpad, long battery life, and a smooth, damped mechanical feel without building a custom board.
+Best for gamers and productivity users who want a wireless mechanical keyboard with a numpad, excellent switch feel, quiet acoustics, and long battery life in less space than a full-size board.

 Not for